Sitting in rattan chairs against a backdrop of palm trees, Nick Francis and Amir Salihefendic were the perfect picture of remote talent.

 - Lack of reflection.
 It’s easy to react instantly and emotionally, without thinking clearly about the words or tone used.
 Additionally, the fastest person to speak out may be the only one heard, with less vocal team members or those whose native language is not the predominant team language never having the chance to add their own insights.

-On the other side of the debate is asynchronous communication, which solves many of the problems created by synchronous communication.
+Next, it is worth considering the advantages of asynchronous communication, which solves many of the problems created by synchronous communication.
 However, it also surrenders the benefits.

-For example, asynchronous communication isn’t in real time, so an email doesn’t have to interrupt an employee’s work-life balance.
 On the other hand, production will come to a stop if the team has to wait for an answer.
 Because of the time lag, communicating through asynchronous channels must be clear and thorough.
 A poorly worded email could easily require another round or two of emails to clarify.
-If each email has a 12-hour lag time, getting to a solution could take days (see image below).
+If each email has a 12-hour lag time, getting to a solution could take days.

 Applying the Right Kind of Communication

 Back in Bali, Salihefendic believes asynchronous communication should be the default communication for business -- mostly.
 “We banned almost all synchronous communication and banned almost all meetings.
 And it didn’t work,” said Salihefendic.
 “So when we say asynchronous by default, we mean 60 percent to 70 percent of communications should happen asynchronously.
 But you still need the human element.”
-At Doist, Salihefendic and his employees use the pyramid of remote team communication to determine when to use which type of communication (see image below).
+At Doist, Salihefendic and his employees use the pyramid of remote team communication to determine when to use which type of communication.

 As a general rule, urgent communication should be synchronous, while non-urgent communication should be asynchronous.
-Combining the two, such as a synchronous phone call to discuss a time-sensitive issue followed by an email to summarize what was discussed, reinforces accuracy.
+An urgent synchronous communication example would be a phone call to discuss a time-sensitive issue.
+However, the two forms of communication could be combined: The synchronous phone call could be followed by an email to summarize what was discussed, reinforcing accuracy.

 Once an organization determines which type of communication to use, it is time to pick the right app or software.
 Below are a few of the top synchronous apps available today: